ReecePollard55/Calculator/README.md

 # Things to Avoid

-* Dividing by a zero will result in an error.
+* Dividing by zero will result in an error.
 * Entering words/strings or anything that is not an integer will result in an error.

 Example of errors: